ruthmesfun/inshurWelcomeProfile/README.md

 # Welcome to the Inshur Coding Challenge 💻

 - I only wrote tests for two components to show my abilities on writing tests.
 But usually I write tests for every component I create.
+- I tried to focus on mobile responsiveness as well as component placement for future use

 [Video clip of the profile](https://www.youtube.com/watch?v=Z3pYfu-spWM)